cloud-native-austria/cna-website/cna/docs/membership.md

 Individual Benefits:

 - Members are warmly invited to the annual general meeting, a great chance to have a say in the community’s direction.
-- Each Cloud Native Austria member receives a discounted ticket for KCD Austria.
+- Each Cloud Native Austria member receives a discounted ticket for our annual flagship event.
 - Each Cloud Native Austria member in a community is granted €100 annually to support a community event, fostering growth and engagement.
   - This incentive is limited to three members per community.
   - The financial support is taken from a joint budget pot.
 The amount of the budget pot is decided each year.
 Increases are possible.
 Payments are made on a first come, first serve basis.